alexisbourdais/ChloroBras/README.md

 - Alignment thanks a reference genome and visualization via a dot-plot by **Mummer**.
 - Annotation with **mfannot**.

+> <sup> 1 </sup> samples from which the pipeline was developed were originally intended for the study of nuclear polymorphisms so the assembly could take several days because of the large number of reads present. **GetOrganelle** is able to perform its own subsampling.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Analysing Mode**